Proserpine, Queensland: Amenities

 The Proserpine Entertainment Centre is at 14 Main Street.
 In March 2022, it reopened after being rebuilt following damage caused by Tropical Cyclone Debbie in March 2017.

 The Proserpine Library is at 12 Main Street.

 Climate

-Similar to nearby Mackay, Prosperine has a monsoon-influenced humid subtropical climate (Köppen: Cwa) bordering on a tropical savanna climate (Köppen: Aw).
+Similar to nearby Mackay, Proserpine has a monsoon-influenced humid subtropical climate (Köppen: Cwa) bordering on a tropical savanna climate (Köppen: Aw).
 The town experiences hot, very rainy summers and pleasant, dry winters.